Buying real estate in Vietnam?

 Everything you need to know before buying real estate is included in our Vietnam Property Pack

-Americans can legally purchase property in Vietnam, but ownership comes with specific restrictions that differ significantly from domestic property laws.
+Americans can legally purchase property in Vietnam, but with specific restrictions and regulations that differ significantly from domestic property ownership.

-While foreigners cannot own land outright in Vietnam, they can acquire apartments and houses through 50-year leasehold arrangements with renewal possibilities, making Vietnam an accessible investment destination for American buyers.
+While Americans cannot own land outright in Vietnam, they can acquire apartments, condos, and houses on a 50-year leasehold basis within approved commercial housing projects, with the possibility of one renewal for another 50 years.

 If you want to go deeper, you can check our pack of documents related to the real estate market in Vietnam, based on reliable facts and data, not opinions or rumors.